-Ardhanari is popular with many Hindus, and especially venerated by Hijras, intersex people and males who traditionally cut off their genitals and dress as women.
+Ardhanari is popular with many Hindus, and especially venerated by hijras: typically understood to be males who traditionally cut off their genitals and dress as women.
 In current forms of LGBTQ spirituality, Ardhanari may be considered a divine example of Trans and Bisexual identity.
 The full name, Ardhanarishwara, is a composite of three Sanskrit words: ardha (half), nari (woman), and ishwara (lord).

-Male Gods (Devas) have female companions (Devis) that are their Shaktis, embodiments of their power.
-Typically, Shaktis are considered to be goddesses in their own right, but are nevertheless dependent upon their male consorts for their importance.
-Goddess-privileging Shaktas who see Brahman expressed more clearly in feminine divinities, however, will often look to myths that show the superiority of Devi to Deva.
-“Shakti” may also be considered the generic name of a goddess, and Shakti’s identity can be determined by the Deva whose power she embodies.
+Male gods (devas) have female companions (devis) that are their shaktis, embodiments of their power.
+Typically, shaktis are considered to be goddesses in their own right, but are nevertheless dependent upon their male consorts for their importance.
+Goddess-privileging Shaktas who see Brahman expressed more clearly in feminine divinities, however, will often look to myths that show the superiority of devi to deva.
+“Shakti” may also be considered the generic name of a goddess, and a shakti’s identity can be determined by the Deva whose power she embodies.

 It is an oversimplification to say that Shiva is superior to Parvati, despite Ardhanari being considered a manifestation of Shiva rather than his wife.
 Parvati is sometimes portrayed as subservient to Shiva, sometimes not.
-She has the ability to transform into the warrior-Goddess Durga or the fierce, sensuous, and demonlike Goddess Kali.
+She has the ability to transform into the warrior-goddess Durga or the fierce, sensuous, and demonlike goddess Kali.
 It is as Kali that Parvati may express her anger at Shiva.
-Many myths testify to Parvati’s dominance of Shiva, and these myths reflect the veneration she receives as Kali from Hindus in the Shaiva (Siva-worshipping) and Shakta traditions.
+Many myths testify to Parvati’s dominance of Shiva, and these myths reflect the veneration she receives as Kali from Hindus in the Shaiva (Shiva-worshipping) and Shakta traditions.

-As seen in the above myths, Parvati/Kali’s dominance is expressed in her sexual relationship with Shiva.
+Parvati/Kali’s dominance mayvbe expressed in her sexual relationship with Shiva.
 One myth states that, when Shiva unwittingly killed their son Ganesh (the popular elephant-headed deity), Parvati went murderously insane, transforming herself into multiple Kalis and eating Shiva’s band of devotees.
 In order to pacify her, Shiva lay flat on his back like a corpse as an act of utter submission.
 Kali/Parvati then placed her foot atop his chest in victory.
 In some accounts, Shiva has an erection while lying under her foot.
 Another story found in the Hindu epic Ramayana relates that during lovemaking, Shiva became a woman to pleasure Parvati, a story that also suggests the possibility that women’s same-sex love could be holy.